-2.5.6.
-The normal work week does not exceed 48 hours, not including overtime, and workers are entitled to at least one day off in 6 consecutive days.
+2.5.6 The normal work week does not exceed 48 hours, not including overtime, and workers are entitled to at least one day off in 6 consecutive days.
 Overtime in excess of what is permitted by law is prohibited, and workers report that all overtime is voluntary.

-&lt;sup>13 A methodology for measuring the living wage has been established by the Global Living Wage Coalition, a group of six international, multi-stakeholder standard-setting initiatives.
-A report published by the International Labor Organization also reviews methodologies to estimate a living wage.
+13 A methodology for measuring the living wage has been established by the Global Living Wage Coalition, a group of six international, multi-stakeholder standard-setting initiatives.
+A report published by the International Labour Organization (ILO) also reviews methodologies to estimate a living wage.

-2.5.7 All workers are provided legally mandated public holidays and periods of leave consistent with applicable law, including paid annual, parental, compassionate and sick leave.
-Workers not covered under applicable laws are entitled to equivalent benefits.

-2.5.8 Records are maintained and demonstrate that hours of work do not exceed the maximum allowed by local law, regulation or collective agreement or 48 hours (per 2.5.5 above), whichever is lower.

-Child labour

-- 2.5.9.
-A clear policy and compliance system is in place that prohibits child labour and its worst forms and sets the minimum age for employment consistent with applicable law. - 2.5.10 Young workers legally permitted to work but subject to compulsory education laws only work outside school hours. - 2.5.11 The company maintains an up-to-date list of hazardous activities and functions in the workplace that are prohibited for young workers consistent with or exceeding national regulation, where applicable.

-Forced or trafficked labour

-- 2.5.12.
-No fees or costs are charged to workers, directly or indirectly, for recruitment or employment services by recruitment agencies, private employment agencies or the employer.
-Where it is discovered that fees have been charged, workers are reimbursed the total amount paid. - 2.5.13 The retention of passports, other government-issued identification and any personal valuables by the employer or third party recruitment or employment agency is strictly prohibited in policy and monitored in practice. - 2.5.14.
-Growers and millers conduct a risk assessment of their FFB supply chain to identify and take steps to address risk of forced labour, human trafficking and child labour.
+2.6 Support to smallholders Contracts with smallholders are based on a fair, outside school hours.
+2.5.11 The company maintains an up-to-date list of hazardous activities and functions in the workplace that are prohibited for young workers consistent with or exceeding national regulation, where applicable.
+Forced or trafficked labour 2.5.12 No fees or costs are charged to workers, directly or indirectly, for recruitment or employment services by recruitment agencies, private employment agencies or the employer.
+Where it is discovered that fees have been charged, workers are reimbursed the total amount paid.
+2.5.13 The retention of passports, other government-issued identification and any personal valuables by the employer or third party recruitment or employment agency is strictly prohibited in policy and monitored in practice.
+2.5.14 Growers and millers conduct a risk assessment of their fresh fruit bunches (FFB) supply chain to identify and take steps to address risk of forced labour, human trafficking and child labour.
+2.6.1 A smallholder support programme is developed, documented and monitored, which includes: a) Measures to increase the productivity of smallholders to a comparable benchmark of productivity for the region, and a target of reaching at least the same productivity level as 2.5.7 All workers are provided legally mandated public holidays and periods of leave consistent with applicable law, including paid annual, parental, compassionate and sick leave.
+Workers not covered under applicable laws are entitled to equivalent benefits.14 2.5.8 Records are maintained and demonstrate that hours of work do not exceed the maximum allowed by local law, regulation or collective agreement or 48 hours (per 2.5.5 above), whichever is lower.
+Child labour 2.5.9 A clear policy and compliance system is in place that prohibits child labour and its worst forms and sets the minimum age for employment consistent with applicable law.15 2.5.10 Young workers legally permitted to work but subject to compulsory education laws only work environmental outcomes including: increase productivity to a comparable benchmark of productivity for the region and a target of having the same productivity as the company nucleus plantation.

-2.6 Support to smallholders

-Contracts with smallholders are based on a fair, transparent and accountable partnership.
-Smallholders are supported to improve

-2.6.1 A smallholder support program is developed, documented and monitored, which includes: a) Measures to increase the productivity of smallholders to a comparable benchmark of productivity for the region, and a target of reaching at least the same productivity level as company estates; b) Support economic, social and environmental outcomes including: increase productivity to a comparable benchmark of productivity for the region and a target of having the same productivity as the company nucleus plantation.
 The productivity gains shall be achieved without expansion that threatens local community food security or additional environmental impact, and support should include financial management and budgeting, logistics and FFB processing, and improved market access such as through group certification.
 Companies shall report on the support they have provided to smallholders.

-&lt;sup>14 Entitlements for workers not covered under applicable law will be calculated on a pro rata basis, in proportion to the entitlement of a similar full-time worker.
+14 Entitlements for workers not covered under applicable law will be calculated on a pro rata basis, in proportion to the entitlement of a similar full-time worker.

-&lt;sup>15 Per ILO Convention 138 on the Minimum Age for Admission to Employment and Convention 182 on the Worst Forms of Child Labor.
+15 Per ILO Convention 138 on the Minimum Age for Admission to Employment and Convention 182 on the Worst Forms of Child Labor.